The Penglipuran Village: Unveiling the Charm of Penglipuran Village

 History & Cultural Significance

-Nestled in the highlands of Bangli Regency, this traditional Balinese village is famed for its pristine streets, bamboo-lined pathways, and authentic architecture that reflects centuries of Balinese culture and community harmony that have lasted for over 700 years.
+Located in the highlands of Bangli Regency, this traditional Bali village is renowned for its immaculate roads, bamboo-lined trails, and authentic buildings that have been an expression of the long-standing Bali culture, which has been in harmony for more than 700 years.

 Traditional Architecture